ddigiorg/pattern-sequence-predictor/README.md

 # Divination Machine

-Divination Machine (DM) is a Machine Intelligence architecture based on principles of the mammalian neocortex and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
-Although its name implies the architecture seeking knowledge of the future by supernatural means, DM's abilities are much more grounded.
+Divination Machine (DM) is a Machine Intelligence architecture based on contemporary understanding of the mammalian neocortical principles and is inspired by research from Numenta's Hierarchical Temporal Memory (HTM) and Ogma's Feynman Machine (FM).
+Although its name implies the invocation of the supernatural, DM's functionality is obviously grounded and mundane.
 Divination Machine:

 - Observes a spatial-temporal sensory-motor input space
 - At each time step, encodes the spatial inputs into sparsly distributed neuron activations
-- Learns spatial and temporal encodings via memory
+- Learns spatial and temporal encodings and stores them in memory
-- Predicts a possible future output space
+- Predicts a possible future output space based on memories

 ## Theory

 "The beginning of wisdom is the definition of terms" -Socrates.

 To develop Machine Intelligence one must first define "intelligence" and its related concepts: the "environment" where an intelligence exists and the "knowledge" an intelligence uses.
-Unfortunately, philosophers and scientists
+Unfortunately, philosophers and scientists do not agree on a single definition of intelligence.
+But fear not for you are intelligent yourself!
+Your the world you live in and your neocortex gives us clues on how we may define intelligence.
+However, we must not be so self-centered because many other animals also exhibit intelligent behavior.
+So let's define our terms.

 ### Intelligence

 Intelligence acquires knowledge in an attempt to achieve goals.

-Human-like intelligence:
+Neocortical intelligence:
-- observes and interacts with an ordered environment
+- Observes and interacts with an ordered environment
-- continuously learns (acquires knowledge)
+- Continuously learns (acquires knowledge)
-- is general in nature (attempts to achieve a wide range of goals)
+- Is general in nature (attempts to achieve a wide range of goals)
-- has goal-oriented behavior
+- Has goal-oriented behavior

 ### Environment